 Today I’m writing an addition to last week’s post.
 Last week I wrote about Albert Heijn Premium, if you haven’t read it yet, you can read it here.
 I mentioned something in that post that I have been wanting to write about for a while now.
 My chance is finally here!
 Today I am going to tell you about a Dutch thing called ‘koopzegels’, which can be bought at Albert Heijn.

 Yes, another post promoting multinationals, just like last week.
-Koopzegels can only be bought at Jumbo or Albert Heijn, not at local shops.
+Koopzegels can only be bought at Jumbo or Albert Heijn.
 It’s a very smart way to attract customers.
-I will however mention again: when I have the choice, I prefer to shop at local shops over multinationals.
-However, my current situation does not really allow me to do that.
+I will however mention again: I try to avoid multinationals and personally buy my groceries at a food cooperative called Odin.
+Because companies like Albert Heijn are solely there to make as much money for the shareholder and they suck.
 If you want to read more about that, read this post.
 So no, I don’t like multinationals.
-But they’re here and we can’t always avoid them.
+But they’re here and not everybody can avoid them.
 So, while they’re here and we have no other choice than to shop at their shops sometimes, we might as well benefit.

 And when I say benefit, I mean financially.
 This post is not about anything social or sustainable, it’s solely about money.
 I am not against earning money as long as it’s done in a fair way.
 I would never support something that gives me financial gain but harms others.
 Shopping in the cheapest way for example, I would never write something about that.
 Yes, you personally gain, but you choose the most harmful products for the planet and living beings on it.
 But as I said, I am not against earning money and I have written more posts about saving money while it’s sustainable.
 This post for example, about earning money with solar panels.
 Or this post, about a special account that saves you money while you still bank sustainably.
 Financial gain and sustainable behaviour don’t have to clash.